PlainsightAI/legacy-docs/ios-sdk-objc-docs/user-guide.md

 ```objc
 [SGSDK registerForSensorUpdates:nil];
 ```
 - Implement this method `sensorUpdateSentWithData`  to access sensor updated data.
 This method gives `sensorData` as NSDictionary and it can be used to get different data.
-For use `sensorData` refer the following:
+To use sensorData, refer to the following snippets:
     - Activity
     ```
     if (sensorData[@"SG_ACTIVITY_RESOURCE"]) {